Mother May I (band): Post-breakup and reunion show

 After the dissolution of the band, Damon Hennessey relocated to Chicago.
 He has worked for over 20 years in the film/video production field, serving as director of photography on many projects for several broadcast and cable networks including National Geographic, Hulu, CBS, ESPN, MSNBC, History Channel among many others.

 Rob LeBourdais has since been a member of the Washington, DC area bands Sweetpie Jones, Lu Bango and Timothy Bracken Complex.

-On October 2, 2010, Damon and Rob were joined by bassist Lars Gustaffson as well as original bassists Les Doerfler, Graham McCulloch and Dave O'Brien (on keyboards this time) to play a reunion show at one of their old familiar stomping grounds, the Iota Club & Cafe in Arlington, Virginia.
+On October 2, 2010, Damon and Rob were joined by bassist Lars Gustaffson as well as bassists Graham McCulloch and Dave O'Brien (on keyboards this time) and guitarist Les Doerfler to play a reunion show at one of their old familiar stomping grounds, the Iota Club & Cafe in Arlington, Virginia.
 The band were also joined by Wolves guitarist/singer Sean "Chagall" Rozsics for a few covers.